 That Pool You Need for Your Health

 You can deduct the costs of your swimming pool — if you can make the case that it’s essential to your health.
-That was the case for Herbert Cherry, a Muttontown, N.Y., man suffering from emphysema who successfully argued that the backyard pool would be used for exercise that his doctor suggested would relieve his symptoms.
+That was the case for Herbert Cherry, a Muttontown, New York, man suffering from emphysema who successfully argued that the backyard pool would be used for exercise that his doctor suggested would relieve his symptoms.
 He was able to secure deductions for the cost of operating and maintaining it.

 There might not be a more glorious combination of two words in the English language, and the IRS is ready to acknowledge this.
 That’s right, you can get a tax deduction for giving away beer in specific contexts.
 The main case in question involved a gas station owned by Edward J. and Judy A. Sullivan that gave away beer as a way to attract customers.
 The owner argued that it was a business expense as he was using the beer for marketing, and won the right to deduct its cost.